ysgurjar/pp5_project_heritage_housing/README.md

 # Project Heritage Housing

 The client is instrested to know what governs the property prices in a certain neighbourhood in Iowa.
-This is achieved via correlation analysis predict property prices from surrounding properties and its features.
+This is achieved via correlation analysis.

 The client also wants to predict prices in the same neighbourhood.
-This is achieved via ML task and an streamlit app to provide input interface and results.
+This is achieved via regression supervised machine learning task and an streamlit app to provide input interface and results.

 The live website [link](https://pp5-house-price-prediction-17777932fd9f.herokuapp.com/).